 Field-hunting tip

-Look in fumarole deposits country — that is the host setting where kozyrevskite typically forms.
+Look in fumarole deposits country, the host setting where kozyrevskite typically forms.
 If you start seeing tolbachite, tenorite, piypite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts habit, so train your eye for that shape before scanning the outcrop.